 So being up off the ground is going to help you stay cooler and dryer with a cot.

-Also, if you're a bit more aged than others, a cot is a great way to still be able to go camping overnight comfortably.
+Also, if you're a bit more aged than others, going camping as a couple, or someone who's a dedicated side sleeper, a cot is a great way to still be able to go camping overnight comfortably.
 Once you hit a certain age those old bones start to protest sleeping on the ground for more than one night.
 So it's best to preserve yourself when you can.

 There are different heights when choosing a cot, you don't have to be 18 inches off the ground all the time.
 Sometimes all it really takes to get comfortable is 2-3 inches to allow for cushion.

 The standard cot that's higher off the ground is an x-frame cot.
 These are better if you're in a wet environment and not sure it your sleeping bag will become a water bag or not overnight.
 However the x frame style is a lot more rigid and tends to make considerably more noise than the next style of sleeping cot.

 A new style in cot design, the bow with mesh lining, offers the same ability to raise you up off the ground to improve air flow, but also uses struts that are bowed and will offer a comfortable amount of cushion.
 The mesh fabric allows heat put out from your body to escape easier from underneath you, which makes this a great option for summer camping or hot situations.

 The bowed struts make it so that you don't feel like you're sleeping on scaffolding all night.